Arda524/calculator/README.md

 3. **Real-time Display**: Shows both the current equation and result
 4. **Calculation**: Uses the `math_expressions` package to parse and evaluate expressions
 5. **Result Display**: Shows the calculated result with proper decimal handling
+6. **History Feature**: Users can view and recalculate previous entries

 ## Features in Detail